Showing posts with label Personal Reflection. Show all posts

 Healing your ego might involve integrating an overblown ego that pushes people away, but it could also be a dysfunctional ego that makes a person act small or insecure.

 We want to assert ourselves, without going overboard and wreaking havoc on other people’s lives.
-One of the insights from my spiritual psychology classes is needing to set that boundary yourself; long term peace and stability is found when everyone thrives.
+One of the biggest takeaways is needing to set that boundary yourself; long term peace and stability is found when everyone thrives.
 Pluto in Libra generation here ♎️

 The Ego is not Bad